kurokobo/awx-on-k3s/tips/trust-custom-ca.md

 #### Specify Container Group

-The Container Group can be specified as `Instance Groups` for the Job Template.
+The Container Group can be specified as `Instance Groups` for the Job Template or Organization.

+If you want to use this Container Group to access inventory sources, specify it as `Instance Groups` for the Inventory or Organization.

 ### Method 2: Mount host filesystem